Multidimensional continued fractions and symbolic codings of toral translations: Examples

 \section{Examples}

-In this section we show that our theory can easily be applied to many well-known multidimensional continued fraction algorithms.
-According results for the case of the Brun and the Arnoux--Rauzy algorithm for $d=3$ are treated in \cite{BST:19}, and for the Cassaigne--Selmer algorithm ($d=3$) in~\cite{Fogg:20}.
-However, using our new theory the conditions we need to check are easier to verify than the ones in \cite{BST:19,Fogg:20}.
-This even allows us to treat the Arnoux--Rauzy algorithm in arbitrary dimensions $d\ge 3$ as well as the multiplicative Jacobi--Perron algorithm ($d=3$) and the Brun algorithm for $d=4$.
+In this section, we show that our theory can easily be applied to well-known multidimensional continued fraction algorithms, in particular to the Jacobi--Perron, Brun, (Cassaigne--)Selmer and Arnoux--Rauzy algorithms.
+For dimension $d=3$, corresponding results for the Brun and the Arnoux--Rauzy algorithms were already given in \cite{BST:19}, and for the Cassaigne--Selmer algorithm in~\cite{Fogg:20}.
+Using our new theory, the conditions we need to check are easier to verify than the ones in \cite{BST:19,Fogg:20}.
+This even allows us to treat the Arnoux--Rauzy algorithm in arbitrary dimension (see Section~\ref{subsec:AR}), the (multiplicative) Jacobi--Perron algorithm ($d=3$) in Section~\ref{subsec:JP} and the Brun algorithm for $d=4$ in Section~\ref{subsec:Brun}.
+We start with the Cassaigne--Selmer algorithm ($d=3$) in Section~\ref{sec:exSelmer}, for which we can also prove more general results than the ones in~\cite{Fogg:20}.

+Save for the Arnoux--Rauzy algorithm, we focus on algorithms with dimension $d \in \{3,4\}$.
+For higher dimensions, the main problem is to prove the Pisot condition (see Definition~\ref{d:Pisot}).
+Usually, heavy computer calculations are needed to prove that the second Lyapunov exponent of an algorithm is negative; see \cite{berth2021second} for the Selmer algorithm with $d=4$.
+Moreover, somewhat surprising numerical experiments from \cite{berth2021second} indicate that the second Lyapunov exponent is positive for most of the classical continued fraction algorithms if the dimension is beyond a certain threshold.
+In other words, the Pisot condition seems to be violated in these cases, and our results cannot be applied.
+For instance, the Brun and Jacobi--Perron algorithms seem to have positive second Lyapunov exponent in dimension $d \ge 10$, contrarily to what was expected e.g.\ in \cite{Lagarias:93,HK00}.
+For the Selmer algorithm, the Pisot condition seems to be violated already in dimension $d \geq 5$.